The Lowest Interest Rate Credit Card May Not Be the Best Deal

 Today lenders seldom would approve a late payment.
 Big banks have discovered there is huge profit to be earned from fees assessed to credit card users who do not manage their accounts wisely.

-If you choose to apply for a new credit card based on the lowest interest rate credit card offer you find online, you may not be looking closely at other fees which might affect you.
+If you choose to apply for a new credit card based on the low interest offer you find online, you may not be looking closely at other fees which might affect you.

 A late fee of $35-39 may not seem important but should you pay your monthly bill even one hour past the deadline of 5 pm set by the lender, that fee would be added to your debt.